-The dualistic nature of the semiotic sign should be constantly kept in mind: on the one hand, emphasises the distinction between the entity and the token, and on the other hand insists on its self-containment.
-Moreover, no direct physical or mathematical relation exists between the entity and the (random) tokens that we use to refer to it that reality at the other hand.
-Although the signification implies that the association exists between the two, this signification emerges as a mental one only.
-Hence, the signification is drawn as a dotted line that, in the semiotic triangle, is realised as the subjectivation-concretisation and abstraction-representation acts that connects the conceptualisation with the token and entity.
+The dualistic nature of the semiotic sign should be constantly kept in mind: on the one hand, it emphasises the distinction between the entity and the token, and on the other hand it insists on its self-containment.
+Moreover, no direct physical or mathematical relation exists between the entity and the (random) tokens that we use to refer to it that reality at the other hand (mental).
+Although an association exists between the two, it emerges as a mental one only.
+Hence, the dotted line in the semiotic triangle.
+Semeiosis is realised as being the subjectivation-concretisation, and abstraction-representation processes that connect the conceptualisation with the token and entity.
 Furthermore, according to Ogden and Richards [@Ogden1989], the edges of the triangle carry distinct characterisations: the subjectivation/representation edge is causal and expresses *correctness*, the abstraction/concretisation edge is causal as well but expresses *adequacy*, while the indirect association edge about signification expresses *trueness*.

+OF: Here we introduce the semiotic triangle.
+This ST and its ribs have been defined by xx, xx, xx.
+En dan wat zij zoal zeiden (of niet) en je eigen product hieronder tonen.
 Apart from this strict semiotics notion, semantics are also influenced by philosophy and need consensus on the question “when are we committed to the existence of certain entities?”.
 It is relevant to acknowledge that humans maintain assumptions and background knowledge, both of which impact the semeiosis and, hence, semantics.
 This is where the conceptualisation plays an important role as frame of reference to our understanding, also denoted as the *ontological commitment*.
 Consider the following cases: * Assume we utter that “the king of France is bald”.
 This sentence has got a useful meaning, being that in case of a king of France, the dear fellow is as bald as a coot.
 We did not say *that* a king of France exists, nor *that* bald men exist; we only used these two phrases to *refer* to things that might or might not exist.
 Hence, we do not need to commit to the existence of a king of France, nor to the existence of bald men, before we can formulate the sentence that *if* there is a king of France, he must be bald.
 Still, and despite being a meaningful sentence, “the king of France” does not refer to something (as France is a republic), and therefore we cannot render the truth of the sentence.